reefland/ansible-k3s-argocd-renovate/README.md

 A K3s cluster monitoring dashboard specific to this installation (Containerd, ZFS backed longhorn, etc.) is available:

 [https://grafana.com/grafana/dashboards/16450](https://grafana.com/grafana/dashboards/16450)

+* This will be automatically installed as a configMap Dashboard for Grafana as part of the Kube Prometheus Stack procedure.

 ![Cluster Dashboard Screen One](./files/grafana/cluster_dashboard_01.png)